farcrycore/plugin-memcached/README.md

 NOTE: This plugin is compatible with FarCry 7.1.0 and over.

-*Memcached is a commercial plugin (available with the FarCry Commercial Licence)*
+*Memcached is available under LGPL and compatible with the open source and commercial licenses of FarCry Core*

 Memcached replaces the default object and webskin caching mechanism in Core with an external memcached server.
 This is an excellent approach for moving memory load